Need for the M2M Program

 - Harmonize overlapping standards,

-- Assure they are science-based and will bring about positive change cost-effectively, and
+- Assure that production and food quality metrics are science-based and will bring about positive change cost-effectively, and

 - Streamline and standardize the collection of information required to document adherence to performance standards.